Holcroft baronets

 There have been two baronetcies created for persons with the surname Holcroft, both in the Baronetage of the United Kingdom for members of the same family.

 The Holcroft Baronetcy, of The Shrubbery in the Parish of Kingswinford in the County of Stafford, was created in the Baronetage of the United Kingdom on 28 July 1905 for the iron and coal master Charles Holcroft.
 He was also a collector of fossils and a benefactor to the University of Birmingham.
 The title became extinct on his death in 1917.

 The Holcroft Baronetcy, of Eaton Mascott in the Parish of Berrington in the County of Shropshire, was created in the Baronetage of the United Kingdom on 12 January 1921 for George Holcroft.
 He was Chairman of Littleton Collieries and also served as high sheriff of Staffordshire from 1913 to 1914.
 Holcroft was the nephew of the first Baronet of the 1905 creation and like his uncle was a benefactor to the University of Birmingham.
 The third Baronet was High Sheriff of Shropshire from 1969 to 1970.
 He died after a short illness in 2009 and was succeeded by his son, the fourth baronet.

+The Holcroft family sold the Eaton Mascott estate in the late 1990s.